Reopening debate testing Biden’s ties with teachers unions

 Some on the left have issued similar rebukes, including former New York Mayor and Democratic presidential candidate Mike Bloomberg, who said on MSNBC that Biden must “stand up” to teachers unions and force a return to the classroom.

 In California, Democratic Gov. Gavin Newsom cited Walensky’s comment as evidence that it’s safe to reopen schools before all teachers get vaccines.
-He has been pressing schools to reopen for weeks, and so far it appears the CDC’s finding has done little to persuade teachers to return.
+He has been pressing schools to reopen for weeks, but so far it appears the CDC’s finding has done little to persuade teachers to return.

 Vaccine shortages and slow rollouts have jeopardized Biden’s reopening plan as more schools delay in-person instruction.
 Leaders in some districts have expressed doubt that they will bring all students back for in-person instruction until next school year.